richard-shan/fabRepo/docs/lessons/week7/aspire.md

 # Aspire Designing

 I first opened up the DXF file that I exported from Fusion in Aspire.
-Here is the 2D view of the file after I slightly moved the design away from the edges.
+Here is the 2D view of the file after I slightly moved the design away from the edges, so that the actual cut would have some leeway on the board edges.

 <center>
 <img src="../../../pics/week7/twoDimensionalView.jpg" alt="2D view of design" width="350"/>